Project-Platypus/Platypus/docs/getting-started.rst

     [0.729124908607, 0.688608373855]
     ...

-If Matplotlib is available, we can also plot the results.
+If *matplotlib* is available, we can also plot the results.
+Note that *matplotlib* must be installed separately.
+Running the following code

 .. code:: python